Our mission is to create fresh, immersive articles on equestrian lifestyle and sport, current events, health and horsemanship.

 - Payments are based on a flat-fee.
 After publication, a 30-day bonus may be issued based on total likes and shares on Facebook.
 (Remember to also promote your work within your own network to drive social shares.)

-- Horse Network has the perpetual right to publish and use the content on any of our current or future media platforms unless arrangements are made in advance.
+- Horse Network has the perpetual right to publish and use the content on any of our current or future media platforms, including for commercial purposes, unless arrangements are made in advance.